 The final meeting of the year shall be the transition meeting.
 All outgoing and incoming members of the Board shall be in attendance, and the new Board Chair, deputy Chair, and standing committee Chairs shall be elected.

-The Chair of the Board may call additional meetings as they see fit as long as at least four current student members may attend in person or by using appropriate voice communication methods, and at least one alumni and one faculty member is able to attend in person or using any appropriate voice communication.
+The Chair of the Board may call additional meetings as they see fit as long as at least four current student members may attend in person or by using appropriate voice communication methods, and at least one alumni or one faculty member is able to attend in person or using any appropriate voice communication.

 The responsibilities of the Board shall include: